Vaping vs Smoking Dilemma: Which Option Is Better for You?

 What’s more, you know there must be something wrong if the FDA orders that over 5 million E-cigarettes must be put off the market.

 So, what exactly is the truth?
 Let’s take a look at some vaping vs smoking health-related pros and cons.

 This is usually the number one concern for anyone who has ever entered a discussion about vaping and smoking.
 Here are some of the most common arguments.

-- Tar percentage — Vaping is much less harmful than smoking because it does not produce any tar.
-Smoking statistics report that smoking marijuana is almost as harmful as smoking tobacco.
+- Tar percentage — vaping is much less harmful than smoking because it does not produce any tar.
+Smoking statistics report that smoking marijuana is almost as dangerous as smoking tobacco.
 The very process of burning cannabis releases similar carcinogens and toxins like tobacco burning.

-- Bronchial spasms — Vaping is not completely safe either.
-It can induce spasms on bronchial tubes.
+- Bronchial spasms — vaping is not entirely safe either.
+It can induce spasms in bronchial tubes.
 People suffering from asthma are strongly advised against it.

-There’s no such thing as second-hand smoking if you’re using a vaporizer, so your environment won’t have to endure the smoke and inhale the hazardous gas or potentially get high.
-Is vaping better than smoking cigarettes or weed?
-In this respect, definitely yes!
+Apparently, there’s no such thing as second-hand smoking if you’re using a vaporizer, so your environment won’t have to endure the smoke and inhale the hazardous gas or potentially get high.
+In this respect, vaping is better than smoking.

-If you’re environmentally conscious, then you must be worried about all those vape pens.
-The environmental footprint of smoking is a joint is tiny.
+If you’re environmentally conscious, then you must be worried about all those disposable vape pens.
+The environmental footprint of smoking a joint is tiny.
 Few toxic gases and a small, completely biodegradable residue.

 In contrast, the multitude of vaporizers has lots of components that require special treatment.
 Batteries must be separated, and not all products have the label “recyclable” on them.
 Is vaping safer than smoking regarding our planet?
 Definitely, no!